• Skip to primary navigation

 Except, and I’m not supposed to tell you this, it isn’t.

 That may be because deadlines created by evil editors in eye shades are forcing me into actually writing this a week before, only pretending to have survived yet another Halloween.
-Or it may be because we live in a world so much scarier than anything the holiday can throw at us that we are destined to live out the rest of our lives (or the next three years, whichever comes first) in a very special episode of American Gothic, but slightly more racist.
+Or it may be because we live in a world so much scarier than anything the holiday can throw at us.
+Either way, we seem destined to live out the rest of our lives (or the next three years, whichever comes first) in a very special episode of American Gothic, but slightly more racist.

 Maybe it’s both.

 The thing is, I’m having a hard time getting into Halloween this year.
 There are several reasons, including, but not limited to the aforementioned fact that nothing make-believe can compare to the terror of our actual reality.
-Knowing that, it makes conversations with my kids about costume choices and decoration options feel mocking and hollow, the gallows humor of a Target aisle.
+Knowing that, it makes conversations about costumes and decorations feel mocking and hollow, the gallows humor of a Target aisle.

 Also, I quit eating candy.

-Additionally, the boys themselves seem less than excited about Halloween this year, and as I typically fuel my enthusiasm from theirs, our home shows nothing to suggest the season but a couple of gourds rolling around our doorstep.
+Additionally, the boys themselves seem less than excited about Halloween this year.
+As I typically fuel my enthusiasm from theirs, our home shows nothing to suggest the season but a couple of gourds rolling around our doorstep.
 The spiderwebs hung themselves.

 The youngest remains uncommitted.